thi-ng/umbrella/packages/transducers/README.md

 #### `reduce<A, B>(rfn: Reducer<A, B>, acc: A, xs: Iterable<B>): A`

-Reduces iterable using given reducer and optional initial accumulator/result.
+Reduces `xs` using given reducer and optional initial accumulator/result.
+If `xs` implements the `IReducible` interface, delegates to that implementation.
+Likewise, uses a fast route if `xs` is an `ArrayLike` type.

 #### `transduce<A, B, C>(tx: Transducer<A, B>, rfn: Reducer<C, B>, acc: C, xs: Iterable<A>): C`